 - Turn desktop notifications off.
 Similarly to the previous tip, silencing desktop notifications is a great way to increase your focus.
 Most messaging applications have an option to temporarily turn notifications off.

 - Block distracting websites.
 Do you find yourself switching to social media and other sites often while working?
 Don’t give in to the temptation and utilize browser extensions to block these websites.
 I personally recommend using something like StayFocusd.
 The Forest app is also a great alternative if you want more motivation to stay off such websites.

 5. The perfect formula: balance work and breaks

-I found that taking regular breaks while working ensures that I always have the energy for a task, and don’t get burnt out so easily.
-In the past, we’ve seen experiments such as DeskTime’s data analysis in 2014, which determined that breaks are indeed crucial to balance your workday.
+I found that taking regular breaks while working ensures that I always have the energy for a task and don’t get burnt out so easily.
+In the past, we’ve seen experiments such as DeskTime’s data analysis in 2014, which determined that breaks are crucial to balancing your workday.

 The perfect break after a 52-minute work session is said to be 17 minutes.“Specifically, the most productive people work for 52 minutes at a time, then break for 17 minutes before getting back to it (similar to the Pomodoro Method.”